Just wanted to share my POV about the Leshak, and provide a basic guideline about how you should fly this beautiful snowflake in a WTM fleet.

 Inherent Implants 'Noble' Hull Upgrades HG-1006.
 Would not really recommend to buy this for a WTM fleet.

-Hoping for a weapon +6% damage sometime in the future.
+Hoping for a weapon +6% damage sometime in the future but i doubt its happening.

 This has gotten much bigger than i thought it would.
 Sorry about that.
 If anything else comes to my mind i will adjust / remove / add things if and when i feel like it.